Branding

 In a crowded marketplace, what makes your retirement practice stand out?
 Your brand.

 What’s so important about having a retirement brand?
-Many clients think all financial professionals are pretty much the same, and that they say the same things.
-Branding allows you stand out from this “sea of sameness,” helping you to attract and retain more retirement plan clients.
+Branding allows you to stand out from what may be perceived as a “sea of sameness,” helping you attract and retain more retirement plan clients.

 Even if you already have a brand in place, revisit it frequently to ensure it is performing at its best and helping you stay ahead of competitors.
-Consider the following four steps to help refresh your brand:
+Consider the four D’s of building a better brand:

-2. Differentiate: To help build your retirement plan business, you need to be able to effectively describe the specific ways you serve plan sponsors and participants.
-While being a 401(k)-plan advisor is itself a differentiator, you can distinguish yourself further by:
+To help build your retirement plan business, you need to be able to effectively describe the specific ways you serve plan sponsors and participants.
+While being a 401(k)-plan professional is itself a differentiator, you can distinguish yourself further by identifying the types of plan sponsor clients you serve and communicating to them that you understand their participants’ unique challenges.

 When describing your differentiating qualities, use language you are comfortable using in everyday conversations, avoiding jargon.
 For a more personal touch, include some background about how and why you became involved in the 401(k) business.